 The recent UK vote to exit the European Union came as a surprise to the leaders of the EU.
 The plan since the end of World War II was to use trade agreements – first to build a “common market” which is really an economic merger followed by a political merger to create a “superstate” or United States of Europe.
-The EU is a regional governing authority under the United Nations system of global governance.
+The European Commission is a regional governing authority under the United Nations system of global governance.

 There was a similar plan for the United States to economically merge with Canada and Mexico and then to build on it merging our political systems to create a North American Union superstate.
 That’s why Obama’s Department of Homescam Security has the borders wide open and why he won’t deport illegal aliens.

 In order to build the global system of governance with regional governing areas like the European Union and the North American Union, national governing systems between the East and West had to be harmonized.
 To do that, they used what were alleged to be trade agreements but weren’t really trade agreements.
 They were agreements that bought participation from third world countries by giving them preferential trade deals to sell into the United States while requiring them to change their domestic laws and ours – to harmonize the legal systems.